This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 However, in more temperate and tropical areas of the world, including much of North and South America, perennial crops were actively bred, selected and cultivated.
 These perennial crops were favored perhaps because they require less work to grow, and lacking large domesticated draft animals, only hand tools were needed to farm them.

 Now that we know about them, it would be a shame to ignore these useful and productive foods any longer.
-Perennial vegetables make a valuable addition to any food garden, especially because, compared to annual crops, they tend to be more nutritious, easier to grow, more ecologically beneficial, and less dependent on water and other inputs.
+Perennial vegetables make a valuable addition to any food garden, especially because, compared to annual crops, they tend to be

 Benefits of Perennial Vegetables